chatcharoen/dbsec-workshop/Lab_Guides/AVDF/700/README.md

 1. Completion of Firewall LAB EXERCISE 01 – CONFIGURE ORACLE DATABASE FIREWALL TO MONITOR AND PROTECT DATABASES
 2. Completion of Firewall LAB EXERCISE 02 – USE ORACLE DATABASE FIREWALL TO CONFIGURE POLICIES AND BLOCK UNAUTHORIZED TRAFFIC
-C.	USING WHITELISTS TO PREVENT SQL INJECTION ATTACKS

 **Note:** The steps in this lab are based on the assumption that you already know your way around the environment.
 You will be using the browser to access an application and your Audit Vault Server.
 First, open your browser and click the HR Application bookmark: